Ndirangu-maina/Project_Phase-3/README.md

 # Project_Phase-3
+## Business Understanding
 SyriaTel, a telecommunications company, wants to reduce customer churn that is customersleaving the service.
 Churn is costly as acquiring new customers is more expensive thanretaining existing ones.
 By predicting which customers are likely to churn, SyriaTel canproactively intervene with retention strategies such as discounts, improved service.
 Stakeholders Include: SyriaTel’s management, marketing team, and customer servicedepartment.
 Value Proposition: To Reduce churn will improve revenue, customer lifetime value, and brandloyalty.
-Business Understanding
+## Problem Statement
 SyriaTel faces a problem where customers are discontinuing their services, leading to revenueloss.
-The task is to develop a predictive model that identifi es customers likely to churn based onthe below: usage patterns plan details customer service interactions.
+The task is to develop a predictive model that identifi es customers likely to churn based onthe below:
-.
-Problem Statement
+- usage patterns
+- plan details
+- customer service interactions.
+## Objectives
 Below are the objectives:
-1.
-To build a binary classifi cation model to predict customer churn.
+1.To build a binary classifi cation model to predict customer churn.
-2.
-To identify key factors driving churn to inform retention strategies.
+2.To identify key factors driving churn to inform retention strategies.
-3.
-To achieve high model performance (e.g., accuracy, precision, recall) to ensure actionablepredictions.
+3.To achieve high model performance (e.g., accuracy, precision, recall) to ensure actionablepredictions.
-4.
-To provide recommendations to SyriaTel based on insights.
+4.To provide recommendations to SyriaTel based on insights.

-Objectives
-Data Understandingkeyboard_arrow_down
+## Data Understanding

-import
-pandas
-as
-pd
-import
-numpy
-as
-np
-# Load customer churn dataset
+### Load customer churn dataset
-df = pd.read_csv(
+df = pd.read_csv("Customer_Churn.csv")
-"Customer_Churn.csv"
-)
-# Basic data understanding
+### Basic data understanding
-print
-(df.head())
-print
-(df.info())
-print
+print (df.head())
-(df.describe())
-
-
-
+print(df.info())
+print(df.describe())

 min 0.000000 0.000000 25% 2.300000 1.000000 50% 2.780000 1.000000 75% 3.270000 2.000000 max5.4000009.000000
 The Customer churn dataset has 21 variables with 3333 observations.
 Our Target Variable is Churn, indicated as either True or False.